vf-ccarlson/VFPDFJsTest/README.md

 # pdfform.js

+This is a quick technical example of how Verified First plans to parse PDFs into HTML forms for applicant invite.

 Fill out PDF forms in JavaScript, both in the browser or on the server.

 pdfform.js can function with a slightly customized version of [pdf.js](https://github.com/mozilla/pdf.js).
 However, due to the size and scope of PDF.js (1600KB+), by default a built-in PDF library (called minipdf) is used.

 ## Installation

-To test, download/clone this repository and run `npm i` and `ng serve`
+To test, download/clone this repository and run `npm i` and `ng serve` in command line.

 ## Usage